 We provide Chief & Council with timely, cost-effective advice that limits exposure and protects the First Nation from unnecessary liabilities.

 Our civil litigators defend Chief & Council on employment matters, commercial contract and time-sensitive injunctive relief, as well as other important matters which arise on and off reserves across Canada.

 Maurice Law is committed to increasing access to justice.
 Powerful organizations or governments should not escape accountability simply because going to court is costly for most individuals and organizations.
 Class actions put individuals on an even playing field and our lawyers can help First Nations clients pursue class action litigation.

 Maurice Law has significant Renewable Energy practice and has provided legal services to proponents and First Nations across Canada.

 We have assisted several First Nations develop key partnerships and provide advice on regulatory and consultation matters.
-We have provided policy development advice to governments on Indigenous engagement and consultation matters and actively participated on boards that promote Indigenous partnerships and involvement in Renewable Energy.
+We have provided policy development advice to governments on Indigenous engagement and consultation matters and actively participate on boards that promote Indigenous partnerships and involvement in Renewable Energy.

-Investments in wind and solar developments alone in Canada will be be over $14 billion by 2019 and this will increase at a rate of 18% yearly.
+Investments in wind and solar developments alone in Canada will be over $14 billion by 2019 and this will increase at a rate of 18% yearly.
 Maurice Law is well positioned to provide legal services in this important growth industry for many years to come.